mozilla/shield-studies-addon-utils/README.md

 A Firefox JavaScript module to be bundled with shield study add-ons (as `StudyUtils.jsm`).
 Provides these capabilities:

-1.  **Suggest variation for a client**
+1.  **Suggest variation for a client** (Deterministically! i.e. based on a hash of non-PII user info, they will always get assigned to the same branch every time the study launches)
 2.  **Report study lifecycle data** using Telemetry
 3.  **Report feature interaction and success data** using Telemetry
-4.  **Annotate Telemetry Environment** to mark the user as special in the `main` ping.
+4.  **Registers/uregisters the study as an active experiment** (By annotating the Telemetry Environment, marking the user as special in the `main` ping).
+5.  **Validates schema for study config**
+6.  **Handles study endings** (endStudy method bundles lots of tasks in one, including appending survey URLs specified in Config.jsm with query strings/sending the user to a survey and uninstalling the add-on)

-The pings end up in the `shield-study-addon` Telemetry bucket for faster analysis.
+The pings end up in the `shield-study` and `shield-study-addon` Telemetry buckets for faster analysis.

 Allows add-on developers to build [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) ([Normandy](https://wiki.mozilla.org/Firefox/Shield#Normandy_-_User_Profile_Matching_and_Recipe_Deployment)) compatible add-ons without having to think very much.

 ## What You are Building

-* You are building a [LEGACY ADD-ON](https://developer.mozilla.org/Add-ons/Legacy_add_ons).
+* You are building a [legacy add-on](https://developer.mozilla.org/Add-ons/Legacy_add_ons).
 To deploy these after 57, you will need the magic special signing.
-* Web Extensions are not strong enough [yet](https://github.com/mozilla/shield-studies-addon-utils/issues/45).
+* Shield study add-ons can not be based on Web Extensions [yet](https://github.com/mozilla/shield-studies-addon-utils/issues/45).
-* Jetpack / addon-sdk is NOT AT ALL SUPPORTED since v4 of this utils library.
+* Jetpack / addon-sdk is not at all supported since v4 of this utils library.

 ## Get started